How to Cut Your Competitor Research Time by 90%: The Smart Way to do Menu Research on Delivery Apps

 I know restaurant owners who discovered too late that their signature dish was 15 AED above market rate.
 By the time they corrected pricing, they'd lost significant market share.

 There's a better approach to restaurant competitor analysis.
-Instead of clicking through hundreds of profiles manually, or using other filter based products, you can use search-based menu intelligence to find exactly what you need in minutes.
+Instead of clicking through hundreds of profiles manually, or using other filter based products, there's a new paradigm I'm calling "search-based menu intelligence" to find exactly what you need in minutes.

 Think of it like Google for restaurant menus.
 Instead of browsing through every competitor's profile, you search for specific items across all restaurants and areas at once.